DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 | Big-Data (40% annual) | 1.40 | 275 | 2300 |
 | φ Baseline (Minimal Lossless) | 1.618 | 192 | 2217 |

-The φ-scenario yields t ≈ 191.8 years; we ceil to 192 for conservatism.
-Python verification: Exact computation confirms 2217 (2025 + ceil(191.8)).
+The φ-scenario yields t ≈ 191.8 years.
+We round this up to 192 for conservatism.
+Python verification confirms 2217 (2025 + ceil 191.8).

 ![Informational Singularity Timeline](viz/growth_curves.png)
-*Figure 1 — Exponential data-growth curves (log-scale) intersect the finite Bekenstein bound.
-The φ-trajectory crosses at 2217 CE; conservative and big-data scenarios follow.*
+*Figure 1 — Exponential data-growth curves (log scale) intersect the finite Bekenstein bound.
+The φ-trajectory crosses at 2217 CE.
+Conservative and big-data scenarios follow.*

 ![Robustness to Boundary Rescaling](viz/robust_recal.png)
-*Figure 2 — Doubling the information bound delays the intersection by ≈1.44 years; finiteness is unaffected.*
+*Figure 2 — Doubling the information bound delays the intersection by ≈1.44 years.
+Finiteness is unaffected.*

 ---